 Afghanistan: Taliban ban women from visiting popular national park

-The Taliban have banned women from visiting the Band-e-Amir national park in the central Bamiyan province.
+The Taliban government have banned women from visiting the Band-e-Amir national park in Bamiyan province.

 Afghanistan's acting minister of virtue and vice, Mohammad Khaled Hanafi, said women had not been observing hijab inside the park.